 The team behind the creation and development of Swift didn't solve strategic questions regarding how a new programming language would come into existence.
 Moreover, how would Swift integrate into the entire ecosystem of Objective-C?
 Initially, it did seem like Apple was forcing all iOS developers to migrate to an entirely new language.

-The following year, developers at Apple laid hands on a beta version of a completely new language.
+The following year, developers at Apple laid their hands on a beta version of a completely new language.
 According to Apple's CEO Tim Cook, the new language post, its general release was also an integral part of the Xcode in the first month.
 By the looks of it, the language was downloaded more than 11 million times.

-Developers were reportedly delighted for its flexibility, features, simplicity, and comprehensiveness.
+Developers were reportedly delighted with its flexibility, features, simplicity, and comprehensiveness.
 Swift was a little early when it came into production, but things worked out great.
 The language evolved significantly.
 In addition to this, substantial changes were introduced with each new release.
 Swift ultimately became one of the most-loved technologies in the world.

 Swift is an excellent programming language that enables programmers to curate applications for phones, servers, desktops, and other devices that run on code.
-It is a fast, safe, a completely interactive programming language that amalgamates the best of modern-day programming with the broader wisdom from the core team of Apple engineering.
+It is a fast, safe, completely interactive programming language that amalgamates the best of modern-day programming with the broader wisdom from the core team of Apple engineering.

 So far, Swift is the only thing that came from the Cupertino giant's brilliance but is not end-to-end.
 The programming language depicts Apple's engineering culture's very essence and features diverse contributions from an open-source community.
 The programming language offers all-around performance, and at the same time, the language is wholly designed to push development without any compromise.